duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 comment](https://github.com/rubygems/rubygems/issues/1420#issuecomment-169178431)
-* argument list length could be variable, there is [splat](https://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Method_Calls#Variable_Length_Argument_List.2C_Asterisk_Operator) star/asterix `*` operator, where all other parameters are collected in array.
+* argument list length could be variable, there is [splat](https://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Method_Calls#Variable_Length_Argument_List.2C_Asterisk_Operator) star/asterix/expand `*` operator, where all other parameters are collected in array. (note you can not use splat and last hash attribute)

   ~~~
   def f(x, y, *allOtherValues)